Pinellas County Criminal Defense

 • The role that alcohol may have played in the dispute.

 • The feelings of the victim and whether the victim has signed a Request Not to Prosecute.
-(Our office can prepare this document and insure that it reaches the case connected Assistant State Attorney.)
+(A St. Petersburg Domestic Battery Attorney in our office can prepare this document and insure that it reaches the case connected Assistant State Attorney.)

 • Whether any children were present at the time the incident occurred.